 Then add the non-dairy milk and continue stirring:

-Add mango and stir until mixture is smooth and everything is well combined:
+Add the blended mangos and stir until mixture is smooth and everything is well combined:

 If using a popsicle mold: